 To set the edge labeling association: in the drawing view definition for an edge model element, add the Set Edge Label Layout Properties action and select the preferred Association option.

-Request a free evaluation today to build perfected edge labels in Tom Sawyer Perspectives.
+Get started today to build perfected edge labels in Tom Sawyer Perspectives.